ServiceStack/ServiceStackVS/angular-spa.md

 ### Requirements ###
 This template relies on having [Node.js installed](http://nodejs.org/).
 If you try to use this template without Node.js installed (ie, node.exe not found on the local machines PATH), you will be prompted to install it.

 Once downloaded and installed, click continue to create your project.
-If any of the NPM depedencies are not installed globally, the template will install the required NPM packages as well as download the Bower depdendencies for the template.
+If any of the NPM dependencies are not installed globally, the template will install the required NPM packages as well as download the Bower dependencies for the template.

 Due to the dependency on Bower, [Git also needs to be installed](https://www.npmjs.org/package/bower) and select the second option to enable Git to be available from the command prompt.
 This is required due to commands run by Bower to install dependencies from Git repositories.

 As soon as your project is open, all the required front-end dependencies will be ready to go.
-Local NPM depdendecies to run Karma, Grunt and Gulp will download asyncronously and you'll be able to see the progress inside the ServiceStackVS output window in Visual Studio.
+Local NPM dependencies to run Karma, Grunt and Gulp will download asynchronously and you'll be able to see the progress inside the ServiceStackVS output window in Visual Studio.

 ![](https://github.com/ServiceStack/Assets/raw/master/img/servicestackvs/npm-install-on-create.png)